 └── [Sub 3 - Ed25519] [A] Auth → SSH login

 One root, three identities, three subkeys.
-Why this shape?
+Why carve it up like this?

 | Choice | Reason |